EJB3, Stateful Firewalls, and Connection Timeouts with Payara

 Why It Should Never Have Worked Reliably

-This kind of behavior is subtle because TCP itself doesn’t continuously verify that an idle connection is still valid unless you explicitly enable TCP keepalive.
+This kind of behaviour is subtle because TCP itself doesn’t continuously verify that an idle connection is still valid unless you explicitly enable (and tune) TCP keepalive.

 Many firewalls aggressively age out idle TCP sessions after a certain timeout to conserve resources.
-Without keepalive probes (or sustained traffic), both the OS and the application will continue assuming the connection is fine until they try to use it again - and it hangs indefinitely.
+Without keepalive probes (or sustained traffic), both the OS and the application will continue assuming the connection is fine until they try to use it again - and it hangs indefinitely (or until any configured response timeout duration is hit).

-If your application or OS doesn’t use TCP keepalives for long-lived idle connections, you’re simply relying on luck (or short enough idle times) that the network hasn’t closed the session in between.
+If your application and/or OS doesn’t use TCP keepalives for long-lived idle connections, you’re simply relying on luck (or short enough idle times) that the network hasn’t closed the session in between.

 The Solution